 - Change the all-seater policy.

 The steps within the document aren’t new.
-It builds on the 2013 Joint Statement on Standing in Seated Areas agreed by all of football’s governing voices.
+It builds on the 2013 Joint Statement on Standing in seated areas (PDF) agreed by all of football’s governing voices.

 SGSA Inspectors work closely with clubs around ways to reduce safety risks.
 This guidance brings together that advice into one document to help clarity, consistency and understanding.